 Warning: AVOID changing your SmartBolus Calculator settings before consulting with your healthcare provider.
-Incorrect changes could result in over-delivery or underdelivery of insulin, which can lead to hypoglycemia or hyperglycemia.
-Settings that impact bolus calculations mainly include: Max Bolus, Minimum Glucose for Calculations, Correct Above, Correction Factor(s), Insulin to Carb (IC) ratio(s), Duration of Insulin Action, and Target Glucose.
+Incorrect changes could result in over-delivery or underdelivery of insulin, which can lead to hypoglycaemia or hyperglycaemia.
+Settings that impact bolus calculations mainly include: Max Bolus, Minimum Glucose for Calculations, Correct Above, Correction Factor(s), Insulin to Carb (IC) ratio(s), Duration of Insulin Action and Target Glucose.

-Warning: ALWAYS check your glucose frequently when you use the extended bolus function to avoid hypoglycemia or hyperglycemia.
+Warning: ALWAYS check your glucose frequently when you use the extended bolus function, to avoid hypoglycaemia or hyperglycaemia.

 Warning: AVOID entering a blood glucose reading that is older than 10 minutes.
 If you use a reading older than 10 minutes, the bolus calculator could calculate and recommend an incorrect dose, which could result in over-delivery or under-delivery of insulin.
-This can lead to hypoglycemia or hyperglycemia.
+This can lead to hypoglycaemia or hyperglycaemia.

-Warning: ALWAYS be aware of your current CGM value, trust how your body feels, and do not ignore symptoms of high and low glucose.
-Even though insulin delivery adjusts automatically in Automated Mode with the goal of bringing your glucose level to your defined Target Glucose, severe hypoglycemia or hyperglycemia may still occur.
+Warning: ALWAYS be aware of your current sensor glucose value, trust how your body feels and do not ignore symptoms of high and low glucose.
+Even though insulin delivery adjusts automatically in Automated Mode, with the goal of bringing your glucose level to your defined Target Glucose, severe hypoglycaemia or hyperglycaemia may still occur.

-If your CGM values do not match your symptoms, ALWAYS check your blood glucose using a BG meter, consider treatment and/or CGM sensor calibration if necessary.
-ALWAYS switch to Manual Mode if you feel you are receiving inaccurate CGM values.
+If your sensor glucose values do not match your symptoms, ALWAYS check your blood glucose using a BG meter, and consider treatment and/or Sensor calibration if necessary.
+ALWAYS switch to Manual Mode if you feel you are receiving inaccurate sensor glucose values.

-- Erroneously high CGM values can cause excessive insulin delivery, leading to severe hypoglycemia, seizure, loss of consciousness or death. - Erroneously low CGM values can cause prolonged insulin suspension leading to hyperglycemia, DKA, or death.
+- Erroneously high sensor glucose values can cause excessive insulin delivery, leading to severe hypoglycaemia, seizure, loss of consciousness or death. - Erroneously low sensor glucose values can cause prolonged insulin suspension, leading to hyperglycaemia, DKA or death.